progressions/shot-counter/README.md

 # Chi War API Server

-Chi War is a character and campaign manager for the tabletop roleplaying game (RPG) called Feng Shui 2, by Robin D. Laws.
+Chi War is a character and campaign manager for the tabletop roleplaying game (RPG) called Feng Shui 2, published by Atlas Games.

+This server was coded entirely by Isaac Priestley.

 This repository is the backend API server containing the database and JSON API that communicates with the frontend client `shot-client`, which is written with NextJS and React.